Chapter 28: Surprises - 159 AK, Summer

 People stood in doorways and peered out of windows, blinking and whispering.

 “Thank you.”
-Jon placed two baden on the counter.
+Jon offered him two baden.

 Two women appeared carrying large pans toward a buffet in the yard.
 The older of the two yelled back into the house, “Papa, he’s here!”
-Then, with a nod toward the door, addressed Jon’than, “Please go in.
+Then, with a nod toward the door, addressed Jonathan, “Please go in.
 We’ve been waiting for you.”

 Puzzled, Jon did so.
 Cooking aromas, rich and savory, made him aware of his hunger.
 He heard whispering.